rewja/front-gms/USER_GUIDE.md

 ## Getting Started

 ### Login
-1. Open your web browser and navigate to the GAMS application
+1. Open your web browser and navigate to the GMS application
 2. Enter your email address and password
 3. Click "Sign in"
 4. You will be redirected to your dashboard